Jacobventer/iot_environmental_data_pipeline/readme.md

 City planners review the generated dashboard and reports to:

-Monitor environmental conditions
+- Monitor environmental conditions
-Identify areas requiring investigation
+- Identify areas requiring investigation
+- Send out mainanace teams
-Review warning patterns
+- Review warning patterns
-Monitor data quality and pipeline health
+- Monitor data quality and pipeline health

 The system does not guarantee real-time accuracy.
 Missing or delayed data may reduce confidence, but such limitations are acceptable for an information service designed to support decision-making.

 ## Project Structure
 iot-environmental-sensor-data-pipeline/
 │